Portuguese–Safavid wars: Portuguese conquest of Hormuz (1507)

 The capture of Hormuz was a result of a plan by Manuel I who in 1505 had resolved to thwart Muslim trade in the Indian Ocean by capturing Aden, to block trade through Alexandria; Hormuz, to block trade through Beirut; and Malacca to control trade with China.
 A fleet under Tristão da Cunha was sent to capture the Muslim fort on Socotra in order to control the entrance to the Red Sea; this was accomplished in 1507.
 The main part of the fleet then left for India, with a few ships remaining under Albuquerque.

 Albuquerque disobeyed orders and left to capture the island of Hormuz.
 He obtained the submission of the local king to the king of Portugal, as well as the authorization to build a fort using local labor.
 He started to build a fort on 27 October 1507, and initially planned to man it with a garrison, but could not hold it because of local resistance and the defection to India of several of his Portuguese captains.

-Abbas the Great successfully defended the integrity Of Persian borders, drove out the Portuguese from Hormuz in the Persian Gulf, and established the identity of Persia as a national state.